 - Nursing students provide Nurse for the Day activities for grades 2 and 5 at the Sanders IMPACT Practice Center.

 - Nurse practitioner students provide basic physical and nutritional lessons to fifth graders.

 - Physician Assistant students provide weekly physical exercise instruction to grades K-2.

 - OT students provide mindfulness lessons and organize a school-wide annual fair focusing on diversity in science.

-- PT students provide physical health and strengthening exercises during the school day as well as weekly school-wide Zoom lessons in health-related activities to second graders.
+- PT students provide physical health and strengthening exercises during the school day.

 - Genetic Counseling students provide small weekly group direct instruction in science-based activities.